Ermegilius/azurePlayground/README.md

-# Countries Fullstack (testing Azure)
+# Countries Fullstack (with Azure)

 A full-stack application with NestJS backend and React frontend.
 The application provides information about countries around the world.
 Browse countries, view detailed information, check capital city weather, and save your favorites.
-It's my study project to learn how to deal with NestJS and Supabase.
+It's my study project to learn how to deal with NestJS and Supabase. **This version is deployed on Azure.**

 ## Features